by Neil Welsh

 I wouldn’t be surprised if you already have formed an opinion about BelVita breakfast biscuits before reading this review.
 The marketing claims state that Belvita Breakfast Biscuits provide 4 hours of nutritious steady energy but many people see these products as processed junk that are designed for people who buy their breakfast from petrol stations.

 To be honest, I definitely had a preconceived opinion about BelVita.
-The idea of biscuits for breakfast just doesn’t quite seem right.
+The idea of biscuits for breakfast just doesn’t seem right at first, especially in a world dominated by food fixations.
 They are processed, have a huge list of ingredients and, well, they have the word biscuit in the title.
 Biscuits aren’t breakfast food, are they?
 Or are they?
 Time for a closer look to see what the nutritional claims are, what the reality is and try to work out if they are healthy or not.

 Belvita Breakfast Biscuits Ingredients